gluppler/HelloARM64/README.md

 Welcome!
 This repository provides a structured, curriculum-based approach to learning ARM64 (AArch64) assembly.
 It is designed to run on **any native ARM64 hardware**, including Linux servers, desktops, and Apple Silicon Macs.

-This project contains comprehensive ARM64 assembly learning resources:
+This project contains comprehensive ARM64 assembly learning resources organized in a progressive learning path:

--   **`Fundamentals` Folder**: Complete reference covering all ARM assembly concepts for AArch64 and Apple Silicon.
+-   **`Fundamentals` Folder**: Complete reference covering all core ARM assembly concepts for AArch64 and Apple Silicon (11 files).
+-   **`Advanced` Folder**: Advanced concepts for experienced developers including atomic operations, memory barriers, advanced SIMD, security features, and optimization techniques (11 files).
 -   **`sample` Folder**: Use this first to ensure your toolchain is working correctly.
 -   **`baremetal` Track**: Learn pure assembly by interacting directly with the OS kernel.
 -   **`systems` Track**: Learn to integrate assembly with C++ for real-world applications.